ARTS-Laboratory/Dynamic-signal-reproduction/README.md

+# Dynamic signal reproduction
+A simple LabVIEW VI for the real-time reproduction of signals saved a .json file.

-# Run:
+## Run:
 run 'dynamic_signal_generation.vi'.
-Use the data(data.txt) as a input file.
-This code is generated signal in real-time.
-Here first column is for time and second one for acceleration.
+Use the data (data.txt) as an input file.
+This code reproduces the data in data.txt as a real-time signal.
+Here the first column is for time and the second one for acceleration.

-# Hardware :
+## Hardware :

 NI-9263 4-Channel (Voltage output module), cDAQ-9178 8-Slot, USB CompactDAQ Chassis, oscilloscope